wccijAM

 Spatial Awareness: Be mindful of the space around you.
 Adjust your dance to stay safe.
 While you may dance at any speed you wish, the dance floor is a “no parking” zone: move non-dance interactions to the side of the room.

 Safety & Boundaries: Every dancer is responsible for the safety of the dance floor.
 We recognize that this is a complex statement.
 CI can be physically, mentally, and emotionally demanding, and you will be interacting with dancers of varied skill, ability, interest and experience.
 Safety means different things to different people at different times.
 Contact improvisation is outside of societal norms for touch; do not assume that your partner is skilled at setting boundaries and establishing consent.
 Do not assume that touch is always desired.
 Feel free to communicate verbally with your dancer partner at any time, especially if there is ambiguity around consent.
 It’s always ok to say “No” or “Stop”.
 You can always leave a dance or conversation, no apology needed.
 Many states and impulses can surface during dancing, including feelings of sexual arousal.
-However, a jam is a shared space; explicitly sexual behavior, regardless of whether it is consensual or not, is not welcome.
-Please do not come here to cruise.
+However, sexual behavior, regardless of whether it is consensual or not, is not appropriate.
+Do not come here to cruise.
 Bodywork is welcome as long as it is consensual and not in the way of active dancing in space.

 Hygiene: Practice good hygiene!
-Wear shoes in the hallways, cover warts and wounds well, wash frequently, and please don’t come to the jam if you know you have a contagious infection.
+Wear shoes in the hallways, cover warts and wounds well, wash frequently, and do not come to the jam if you have a contagious infection of any kind.

-Kids: are part of our community and we are excited to have a daily family friendly jam (see schedule).
-Kids are also welcome to dance in other jam spaces, as long as they are engaging in the practice of contact improvisation.
-If you want to bring your child to a class, you must check in with the specific teacher beforehand.
+Kids are part of our community and we are excited to have a daily family friendly jam (see schedule).
+Kids are also welcome to dance in other jam spaces, as long as there is space for registered dancers, and they are engaging in the practice of contact improvisation (in their own way!)
+We do ask that parents take children to the social space if the jam feels at all crowded.
+If you want to bring your child to a class, you must check in with the organizers and with the specific teacher at least a day beforehand.
 Dancing children need a grown up present with them on the dance floor who is responsible for their safety, is mindful of their impact on the room, and is open to feedback.
 You may set boundaries with children, or reach out to a parent, teacher, or organizer if you feel children are compromising the jam space.
 Conversely, we ask that you allow children to engage in the dance according to their own will and curiosity, and respect their boundaries: don’t assume you can pick someone up just because they are smaller than you, don’t assume they want to be tickled, etc.

 Diversity & Dialogue: A jam is an evolving environment.
 We cannot ignore issues of disparity that color our practice, both in terms of who is or is not in the room, and in terms of power dynamics between the people dancing.
 Our intention is to foster awareness, accessibility, diversity, and dialogue about CI.
 If you experience or witness unsafe or harassing behavior, or something that just doesn’t feel right, please speak up.
-Each jam has two jam hosts available for support, and there is a response team and protocol in place to address any incidents that may arise during the festival.
+Each jam has two jam hosts available for support, and organizers have a protocol in place to address any incidents that may arise during the festival.

 There is no one way to do Contact.